WheteThunger/MonumentAddons/README.md

 - `maprofile disable <name>` -- Disables the specified profile.
 Disabling a profile despawns all of the profile's entities, and marks the profile as disabled in the data file so it won't automatically load when the plugin does.
 - `maprofile reload <name>` -- Reloads the specified profile from disk.
 This despawns all the profile's entities, re-reads the data file, then respawns all the profile's entities.
 This is useful if you downloaded a new version of a profile or if you made manual edits to the data file.
 - `maprofile select <name>` -- Selects and enables the specified profile.
 Running `maspawn <entity>` will save entities to the currently selected profile.
 Each player can have a separate profile selected, allowing multiple players to work on different profiles at the same time.
-- `maprofile create <name>` -- Creats a new profile, enables it and selects it.
+- `maprofile create <name>` -- Creates a new profile, enables it and selects it.
 - `maprofile rename <name> <new name>` -- Renames the specified profile.
 The plugin cannot delete the data file for the old name, so you will have to delete it yourself at `oxide/data/MonumentAddons/{name}.json`.
 - `maprofile clear <name>` -- Removes all entities from the specified profile.
 - `maprofile moveto <name>` -- Moves the entity you are looking at to the specified profile.
 - `maprofile install <url>` -- Installs a profile from a URL.
   - Abbreviated command: `mainstall <url>`.
-  - You may replace the URL with simply the profile name if installing from https://github.com/WheteThunger/MonumentAddons/tree/master/Profiles.
+  - You may replace the URL with simply the profile name if installing from [https://github.com/WheteThunger/MonumentAddons/tree/master/Profiles](https://github.com/WheteThunger/MonumentAddons/tree/master/Profiles).
 For example, `maprofile install OutpostAirwolf` or `mainstall OutpostAirwolf`.

 ## Configuration